kmmizanurrahmanjp/cicddemo/README.md

 # cicddemo
-Demo project for CI/CD practice with jenkins
+Demo project for CI/CD practice with jenkins pipeline